ExtensionEngine/tech-guide/recipes/automated-testing.md

 and the engineer needs to spend some time to determine the cause of the error.

 #### When to use
+- When we want to cover broad range of features.
+- When we want to increase test coverage with least effort.
+- When we want to make sure there are no changes in the UI.

 #### When **not** to use
+- To test a specific feature or business logic.
+- To test a specific user scenario.

 #### Best practices
+- Have deterministic seeds so the UI always renders the same output.
+- Add as many pages as possible but keep the tests simple.

 #### Antipatterns